2018 Artist Investment Program

 Arts Tasmania offers a separate program of specific residency opportunities that is not part of the Artist Investment Program.
 This program has two components, International Residencies and Tasmanian Residencies.

-The Tasmanian Residencies program has two closing dates per year - 1 March and 1 September 2016.
 Please check these specific residency opportunities in the first instance to determine whether they will meet your needs.

 If, however, you would like to apply for investment towards local, national or international self-directed residencies, then you can do so through the Development category of the Artist Investment Program.